 - There are no international biodiversity designations (Ramsar, SPAs, SACs of cSACs) in Braintree District.
 However a Habitat Regulations Assessment (HRA) is currently being undertaken. - There are four SSSIs in Braintree District at: Belcher's and Broadfield Woods; Bovingdon Hall Woods; Chalkney Wood and Glemsford Pits.
 Chalkney Wood, Belcher's and Broadfield Woods and Bovingdon Hall Woods are currently complying with the PSA target of 95% of all nationally important wildlife sites to be brought into a favourable condition.
 Of those, Chalkney Wood has 100% of its area in a favourable condition while the other two have 100% of their areas in unfavourable recovering conditions.
 The majority of Glemsford Pits SSSI is also currently complying with the PSA target but 6.7% remain in a condition classed as unfavourable no change. - There are seven National Nature Reserves located in Essex; none of these are in Braintree District.
-Braintree District has a total of six Local Nature Reserves at: Bocking Blackwater; Brickfields / Long Meadow, Earls Colne; Brockwell Meadows, Kelvedon; Colne Valley (dismantled Railway); Cuckoo Wood, Great Notley; Whetmead, Witham.
-There is a further LNR located on the border between Essex and Suffolk northern border at Rodbridge Picnic Site, Borley, which is part of the Suffolk County Council LNR at Rodbridge. - There are 251 LoWSs scattered throughout Braintree District, with many concentrated in the centre of the District.
+Braintree District has a total of seven Local Nature Reserves at: Bocking Blackwater; Brickfields / Long Meadow, Earls Colne; Brockwell Meadows, Kelvedon; Colne Valley (dismantled Railway); Cuckoo Wood, Great Notley; Sandpits, Gosfield; Whetmead, Witham.
+There are three further LNRs located on the border between Essex and Suffolk; Rodbridge Picnic Site, Borley; The Railway Walks from Sudbury to Long Melford where the former railway crosses through Borley parish and the Haverhill Railway Walks on the border of Sturmer parish, all three are part of the Suffolk County Council LNR. - There are 251 LoWSs scattered throughout Braintree District, with many concentrated in the centre of the District.